sleepEarly7z/easy-drive/README.md

 ## List of contributions
 - Kaiqian(Cathy) Yang
-    - Added navbar and footer to website.
+    - Designed home page and added a Contact Us box using EmailJS API.
-    - Designed home page and added a Contact Us box using EmailJS.
+    - Added navbar and footer to website, and registered social media account and email account for our website.
-    - Worked on Rate&Review profile page for instructors, with functionalities of Add/Delete/Update/Read reviews, and allowing user to view appointments in a Calendar.
+    - Worked on backend and frontend of Rate&Review profile page for instructors, with functionalities of Add/Delete/Update/Read/Sort/Search reviews, and allowing user to view appointments in a Calendar.
-    - Implemented user registration/login/authentication functionalities.
+    - Implemented user registration/login/authentication functionalities, and allow new instrutors to choose their available timeslots every week when signup their account.
 - Chloe Zhang
 - Davis Qi
 - Yizhou Li